Managing Director, Co-Founder, Union Capital

 Minoush is the Managing Director and cofounder of Union Capital Partners, the Investment Manager of Union Capital Private Equity one of Egypt’s first SME-focused private equity funds.

-Minoush served as Assistant to the Chairman and of the Head Corporate Finance Division within Egyptian Capital Market Authority (“CMA”) between December 2005 and December 2007.
+Minoush served as Assistant to the Chairman and of the Head Corporate Finance Division within the Egyptian Capital Market Authority (“CMA”) between December 2005 and December 2007.
 In her capacity as corporate finance head, Minoush has been part of the team leading the introduction of a new takeover chapter as well as working on a comprehensive reform plan for the division.
-She was the CMA representative in the stock exchange Listing and Acquisitions committees was appointed CMA representative in the board of the Mortgage Finance Fund.
+She was the CMA representative in the stock exchange Listing and Acquisitions committees and was appointed CMA representative on the board of the Mortgage Finance Fund.
 Minoush managed a team of 15 people responsible for daily operations related to all corporate finance activities within the CMA.

-Minoush was the founding president and former chairperson of the Egyptian Young Bankers Association, an Egyptian non-governmental organization that caters for the progression of young bankers from 2003 until her resignation in 2008.
-She was the sole Egyptian participant at the State Department’s renowned International Visitors’ Leadership Program in 2005 with focus on “Women in Economic Development”.
+Minoush was the founding president and former chairperson of the Egyptian Young Bankers Association, an Egyptian non-governmental organization that caters to the progression of young bankers from 2003 until her resignation in 2008.
+She was the sole Egyptian participant in the State Department’s renowned International Visitors’ Leadership Program in 2005 with a focus on “Women in Economic Development”.
 She was also selected by Business Today Magazine as the 2nd ranked Young Executive under 40 in Egypt in 2003 and was Valedictorian at her graduation commencement at the American University in Cairo (“AUC”) from which she holds a B.A in Economics and International Relations.
 In June 2016, AUC awarded her the Distinguished Alumni Award at the annual spring alumni meeting.

-She has participated in several international conferences and has lectured as a guest speaker at various leading universities and think tanks across the world on topics including Entrepreneurship, Women Empowerment, Economic Development, Investments and Finance including at the University of Georgetown, University of Kansas, University of Sydney, Australian National University, the London School of Economics and Girls Inc. She is also an irregular blogger at the Huffington post.
+She has participated in several international conferences and has lectured as a guest speaker at various leading universities and think tanks across the world on topics including Entrepreneurship, Women Empowerment, Economic Development, Investments, and Finance including at the University of Georgetown, University of Kansas, University of Sydney, Australian National University, the London School of Economics and Girls Inc. She is also an irregular blogger at the Huffington Post.